kyleawayan/afterglow-old/README.md

 # afterglow ✨
+## i would not use this, this was my early days of coding and nothing makes sense in a real world situation. i will update or make another version from scratch soon.
-a platform for photographers to share their photos to their clients, in an easy and aesthetic looking way. [sample](https://afterglow.awayan.com/album/sample)
+a platform for photographers to share their photos to their clients, in an easy and aesthetic looking way.

 ![screenshot](https://i.imgur.com/MYMW1Sv.png)
 ![screenshot](https://i.imgur.com/7J5lmm5.png)